 With extreme heterogeneity, there is a growing trend towards building hardware with open interfaces so as to integrate components from different hardware providers.
-The motivation behind this trend is to enable new approaches to System-on-Chip (SoC) design that can more easily integrate components form different vendors.
+The motivation behind this trend is to enable new approaches to System-on-Chip (SoC) design that can more easily integrate components from different vendors.

 There is also a growing interest in building "open source" hardware components through recent movements such as the RISC-V foundation.
 Despite many obstacles in building production-strength hardware components through an open source approach (e.g., lack of EDA tools that are used for building proprietary hardware), open source hardware promises to be a growing trend in the future, which could help support the creation of hardware components (e.g., on-chip accelerators and interconnects) that are customized to the needs of science while being integrated with proprietary components from hardware vendors.
-In the opinion of the subcommittee, the presence of open interfaces and open source hardware components focuses, rather than restricts, the role of proprietary hardware innovation.
-For the purpose of this report, the term "open hardware" encompasses both open interfaces for proprietary components as well as open source hardware.
+As mentioned earlier, the presence of open interfaces and open source hardware components focuses, rather than restricts, the role of proprietary hardware innovation.